Last Updated June, 2020

 Kazbegi region in Georgia is the highland region with its own reach history, ancient culture, delicious wine and food, and many stunning and interesting places.
 Almost all tourists, who come for a few days or two weeks and strive to see the Caucasus range, try to go there.

 The majority though prefer to take a one-day Kazbegi tour from Tbilisi not knowing that the most beautiful nature in combination with the unique Georgian traditions and hospitality has much more to offer.

 In this post, I would love to answer all frequently asked questions on travel in Kazbegi, Georgia.
-I included all famous and lesser-known spots along Georgia Military Road, when is the best time to visit the region, what to do in Stepantsminda (the main town of Kazbegi region), where to stay in Kazbegi, how to travel the Georgia military road, and much more.
-Take a look at the table of contents to get an answer to your question.
+I included all famous and lesser-known spots on Georgian Military Highway, mentioned when is the best time to visit, what to do in Stepantsminda (the main town of Kazbegi region), where to stay in Kazbegi, how to travel the Georgia military road, and much more.

 This post contains affiliate links, which means we may earn a commission (for which we will be mega grateful) at no extra cost to you.